mariamkg00/meds-freshcair-capstone/README.md

   * forecasted_decline_parameters_2020_2045.csv

 `extraction_fields.R`
-This script creates a list of fields included in the projection analysis.
+Generates a list of oil fields included in an analysis by reading in data from entry and production files, identifying unique field codes, and then matching these field codes against a shapefile of field boundaries to extract the relevant fields.
+The resulting dataset, which includes field names and codes, is saved as a shapefile for use in further analyses, such as health and labor studies, ensuring that only fields relevant to the study are considered.
 - Inputs:
   * entry_df_final_revised.csv (from `create_entry_input.R`)
   * pred_prod_no_exit_2020-2045_field_start_year_revised.csv (from `predict_existing_production.R`)